Husky Vets take second at annual SVA business competition

 USM to host first-in-Maine program to help low income veterans attend college

 A first-in-the-state program at the University of Southern Maine aims to help low income veterans prepare to become college students.
-By Thanksgiving, USM's new Veterans Upward Bound program will be reaching out across Maine to low income veterans, particularly those would be the first in their family to graduate from college.
+The story was covered by WGME-TV.

 Afghanistan veteran and former congressional staffer enrolls at USM